Singular-Genomics/singular-demux/README.md

 ### From Bioconda

 Install from [`bioconda`](https://bioconda.github.io/) with following command.
-Please create new Conda environment for sgdemux to prevent dependency clashes.
+Please create a new Conda environment for sgdemux to prevent dependency clashes.

 ```console
 conda install -c bioconda sgdemux